phillipclarke29/till_tech_test/README.md

 Till tech test
 ==============

+User Stories

+As a hipster cashier I want to.... be able to add items to an order be able to total the order be able to calculate the change be able to create a receipt

 *Instructions*: Please fork this repo and submit a pull request once you've finished.
 Then prepare for code review!

 ![a till](/images/till.jpg)